Ammonia, a naturally occuring, colorless gas, is the key component in the manufacture of various products that we use in our day to day lives.

 There are some precautions you must take before you handle ammonia.
 Ammonia releases fumes, and if used near to other cleaners, it might set off dangerous reactions.
 To avoid mishaps, here’s what you should be doing.

-Colored products, no matter what they may be, risk staining your clothes, especially light colours.
+Colored products, no matter what they may be, risk staining your clothes, especially light colors.

 Also, make sure that the ammonia you are using is household ammonia- ammonia used in labs is far too strong for household use and could potentially damage your belongings.